 This is a simple system.
 I bought a binder on Amazon.
 It came with a set of dividers and tabs.
 This is the binder that I purchased.

 I laminated some of my own printed papers and stuck the tabs that came with the paper.
 I purchased some planner printables from Etsy.
-Right now, I’m making my own printables and they will go out with the October 2018 Newsletter.
+Right now, I’ve made my own planner printables and offer them to all my Newsletter subscribers.
 If you want to pick them up, please drop a mail at MailReadWriteInspire@gmail.com and mention ‘Planner Templates’ in the Subject column.

 Some of my own printables can also be seen in the video below.
 I made these using Microsoft Word.
 I printed these printables and put them into my binder.
 Voila!
 My Binder Planner is ready!
 I simply loved the system.
 It was less time-consuming.
 I could still add washi tapes, stickers and stamps depending on the time available for that day.